-Overhead costs are costs which can only indirectly be attributed to the product, such as electricity or general storage costs.
+Overhead costs, such as electricity or general storage costs, can only be traced indirectly to the products that caused them.
 You can allocate these overhead costs in the following ways:

 In the conventional method, overhead is applied to the reference object as a percentage or quantity-based rate.
 The overhead is applied by means of costing sheets.

-Here, cost drivers are used to assign overhead to the reference object on a source-related basis according to usage.
+With template allocation, cost drivers are used to assign overhead to the reference object on a source-related basis.
 The overhead is applied by means of templates.
 Sender objects can be business processes or cost centers/activity types.

 Assigning process costs to routing operations is particularly suitable for direct production processes.
-On the other hand, indirect processes should be assigned using templates.
+Indirect processes, however, should be assigned using templates.

 Overhead is assigned from Financial Accounting (FI) to the cost centers in Cost Center Accounting (CO-OM-CCA).
-If you use Activity-Based Costing (CO-OM-ABC), overhead is passed on from Cost Center Accounting to the business processes of Activity-Based Costing.
+If you use Activity-Based Costing (CO-OM-ABC), overhead is allocated from Cost Center Accounting to the business processes of Activity-Based Costing.

 The overhead costs are in turn passed on from Cost Center Accounting or Activity-Based Costing to Product Cost Controlling (CO-PC).